-It’s our favorite time of year (well, one of them), when you can go to one location and meet all your prospects and customers, show them what’s new, and collaborate on what’s next…city, after city, after city.
-But, hey it’s great marketing ROI, right?
-Good for your T&E budget to see a lot of people all in one location, rather than having to travel to them.
-The thing is, there is so much to do when you get home and even more waiting for you back at the office.
+It’s our favorite time of year (well, one of them), when you can go to one location and meet all your prospects and customers, show them what’s new, and collaborate on what’s next.
+The 2020 conference season kicked off this week with the Future of Education Technology Conference (FETC) in sunny Miami, FL.
+The thing is, there is so much to do when you get home from a conference, and even more waiting for you back at the office.

 Smart planning is the key to creating a well-balanced trade show or conference experience.
 Prepare in advance, engage while onsite, and follow up after.
 Simple, right?

 Here are 10 practical tips to make the grade with educators at your next conference:

 Be sure to showcase your company and brand in it’s best light with punchy booth graphics and welcoming people.

 2. Pre-schedule onsite meetings.